Intrinsic Locking¶

 }

-- Impact: If a thread calls a static synchronized method, no other thread can access any other static synchronized method on that class until the lock is released.
-However, threads can still call non-static synchronized methods, since the instance and class-level locks are different.
+If a thread calls a static synchronized method, no other thread can access any other static synchronized method of that class until the lock is released.
+However, threads can still call non-static synchronized methods because instance-level locks are separate from class-level locks.
+Additionally, threads working on different instances of the class can execute non-static synchronized methods simultaneously, as each instance has its own lock, but static synchronized methods remain locked across all instances.

 class Counter {